benjaminkraljusic/USProject/README.md

 - Input the transfer function using the display.

-- The ython script will open the output plots in your default web browser.
+- The python script will open the output plots in your default web browser.